-At the November 2, 2011 HPC hearing, the Commission passed Resolution Number 667 recommending that the Planning Commission recommend approval to the Board of Supervisors of an Ordinance that would amend Article 11.
-This resolution reflected amendments made to the proposed Ordinance through the October 27, 2011 public hearing.
-Previously, at the October 19, 2011 public hearing, the HPC had adopted Resolution Number 666 recommending that the Planning Commission recommend that the Board of Supervisors adopt an Ordinance that would amend Article 10.
+At the October 19, 2011 public hearing, the HPC adopted Resolution Number 666 recommending that the Planning Commission recommend that the Board of Supervisors adopt an Ordinance that would amend Article 10.
+At the November 2, 2011 hearing, the HPC passed Resolution Number 667 recommending that the Planning Commission recommend approval to the Board of Supervisors of an Ordinance that would amend Article 11.

-In addition, the Commission discussed proposed amendments to Articles 10 and 11 made by Supervisor Wiener in five memos to the Commission, dated September 7, October 3, October 13, October 17, and October 27, 2011.
-The Commission completed its review of Supervisor Wiener's proposed amendments to Article 10, as summarized in the attached chart (Exhibit D).
+In addition, at the October 27, November 2, and November 16th hearings the Commission discussed proposed amendments to Articles 10 and 11 made by Supervisor Wiener in five memos addressed to the Commission, dated September 7, October 3, October 13, October 17, and October 27, 2011.